Taipower Building metro station

-The Taipei Metro Taipower Building station is a station on the Xindian Line located on the border in Taipei, Taiwan.
+The Taipei Metro Taipower Building station is a station on the Songshan–Xindian line located on the border in Taipei, Taiwan.

 Station overview

 The two-level, underground station has an island platform and five exits.

 Some trains from Songshan terminate here and reenter service by utilizing the pocket track south of the station.

 History

 During initial planning in 1980, the station was to be named Sanzong (三總), after the Tri-Service General Hospital which has since relocated to Neihu.

 Station layout

-Songshan–Xindian line trains terminate here during non-rush hours.
+Select Songshan–Xindian line trains terminate here during non-rush hours.